dpaiton/dpaiton.github.io/_research/research-2.md

 neural networks.
 The goal of disentanglment research is to learn an encoding function that can map inputs, such as images or videos, to the underlying factors that varied to produce those images, such as an object's position, identity, or orientation.
 We used neural networks that approximate probabilistic inference to encode the images.
-You can read more about it in [the paper](https://openreview.net/forum?id=EbIDjBynYJ8).
+You can find a short description with figures in our [tweet](https://twitter.com/bethgelab/status/1285944029084037121?s=20) or get all of the deatils in [the paper](https://openreview.net/forum?id=EbIDjBynYJ8).

 <strong>A nonlinear, hierarchical subspace sparse coding network</strong><br>